mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 having been able to live the traditional life for a time.

 This career is normally used for the (many
-K’kree would say ‘extremely fortunate’) herds who live a pastoral lifestyle on the most habitable of planets and the homeworld of Kirur itself.
-They have little to do with the outside world and do not much care about wider events but are extremely important to K’kree society as they preserve the traditional ‘way- we-were’ on behalf of those who must venture forth in starships and meet alien creatures.
+K'kree would say 'extremely fortunate') herds who live a pastoral lifestyle on the most habitable of planets and the homeworld of Kirur itself.
+They have little to do with the outside world and do not much care about wider events but are extremely important to K'kree society as they preserve the traditional 'way- we-were' on behalf of those who must venture forth in starships and meet alien creatures.
 Retirement to a pastoral life with traditional herds is a reward for those